Serhiy Olizarenko

+Biography

-Olizarenko was born in Kirovohrad Oblast, Ukraine, and in 1968 moved to Odessa.
+Olizarenko was born in Kirovohrad Oblast, Ukrainian SSR on 9 September 1954, and in 1968 moved to Odessa.
 At the 1980 Olympic semi-final he tore an Achilles tendon and had to abandon the race.
-After that he had two surgeries, but failed to recover and retired from competitions.
+After that he had two surgeries, but failed to recover and retired from competition.

 In 1978 Olizarenko met the middle-distance runner Nadezhda Mushta.
 They married the same year, and had a daughter Oksana born soon after the 1980 Olympics.

+Olizarenko died in Odessa, Ukraine on 18 December 2024, at the age of 70.